JavaScript Required

 How do I send you my files for review?

-Just email the ZIP file to me at chris [dash] sorbi [at] hotmail [dot] com.
-I personally open every single one, so please make sure to include your organization name, phone number, and PayPal Transaction ID so I know which application is yours.
+Just email the ZIP file to chris [dash] sorbi [at] hotmail [dot] com.
+I personally open every single one, so make sure to include your organization name, phone number, and PayPal Transaction ID so I know which application is yours.

 Can I talk to you before I book the review?